Resume Tips

 1. Start with a Clear and Objective Statement

-Include an objective and concise statement that emphasizes the specific area or job you are seeking.
-Your statement should highlight your career goals and indicate how your hiring would benefit the employer.
+Include an objective, concise and clear statement that focuses on the specific job or industry you’re seeking.
+The objective statement should communicate your career objectives and explain how hiring you will benefit the employer.

 2. Tailor Your Resume for Each Job Application

-Create a customized resume for each job you are applying to by highlighting relevant abilities and experiences that match the criteria on the official job description.
-This will ensure that your resume is unique among the many others.
+Make your resume unique for each job that you apply to by highlighting relevant abilities and experiences that match those mentioned on the official job description.
+This will ensure that your application is distinctive from the rest of the applicants.

 3. Use Bullet Points to Highlight Achievements

-Instead of simply listing your duties, focus on showcasing tangible accomplishments and results that can be quantified.
-Use the bullet point format to help make your achievements easily scannable and engaging for potential employers.
+Instead of listing the duties of your job make sure you highlight tangible results and tangible accomplishments.
+Use notes to create your achievements easily scannable and engaging to potential employers.

 4. Emphasize Transferable Skills